prasad424jntu/weather_forecast/HELP.md

 4) Swagger

 # Setup help:
+	If you want to run from an IDE please install lombok as below:
   # IDE LOMBOK setup:

 1) Exit IDE(if it is open) and download jar from https://projectlombok.org/download